clinton-hall/nzbToMedia/README.md

 Failed download handling for SickBeard is available by using Tolstyak's fork [SickBeard-failed](https://github.com/hugepants/Sick-Beard)).
 To use this feature, in autoProcessTV.cfg set the parameter "fork=failed".
 Default is "fork=default" and will work with the standard version of SickBeard and just ignores failed downloads.
-Development of Tolstyak's fork ended in 2013, but newer forks exist with significant feature updates such as [Mr-Orange TPB](https://github.com/coach0742/Sick-Beard) (discontinued) and [SickRage](https://github.com/SiCKRAGETV/SickRage) (active).
+Development of Tolstyak's fork ended in 2013, but newer forks exist with significant feature updates such as [Mr-Orange TPB](https://github.com/coach0742/Sick-Beard) (discontinued), [SickRageTV](https://github.com/SiCKRAGETV/SickRage) and [SickRage](https://github.com/SickRage/SickRage) (active).
 See [SickBeard Forks](https://github.com/clinton-hall/nzbToMedia/wiki/Failed-Download-Handling-%28FDH%29#sick-beard-and-its-forks "SickBeard Forks") for a list of known forks.

-Full support is provided for [SickRage](https://github.com/SiCKRAGETV/SickRage).
+Full support is provided for [SickRageTV](https://github.com/SiCKRAGETV/SickRage) and [SickRage](https://github.com/SickRage/SickRage).

 Torrent support has been added with the assistance of jkaberg and berkona.
 Currently supports uTorrent, Transmission, Deluge and possibly more.
 To enable Torrent extraction, on Windows, you need to install [7-zip](http://www.7-zip.org/ "7-zip") or on *nix you need to install the following packages/commands.